Volunteers in Research

 Anyone observing or assisting in research on behalf of the University, and not referenced in the above categories excluded from this policy, is considered a volunteer.
 Individuals are permitted to perform volunteer research provided that they have authorization from the University.
 Visiting professionals who are not paid by the University should be appointed as postdoctoral fellows, non-paid faculty, visiting graduate researchers, or visiting faculty and scholars by the responsible department for the duration of their stays.

 Documentation of permission to serve as a volunteer is required.
-Such documentation shall indicate a volunteer’s status as an agent working on behalf of the University in order for the Commonwealth to provide legal defense and insurance protection for the volunteers
+Such documentation shall indicate a volunteer’s status as an agent working on behalf of the University in order for the Commonwealth to provide legal defense and insurance protection for the volunteer.

 Individuals who have pending employment may not volunteer for work.
 This includes persons who are awaiting final visa approval or who wish to work prior to their official start date.
 It is a violation of the Department of Labor’s Wage and Hour regulations for an employee to work without compensation.